A Review on Quantum Circuit Optimization using ZX-Calculus

 Quantum systems are described by a complex \emph{Hilbert space}, an inner product space that is complete in the induced norm.
 Physical pure quantum states are represented in a complex Hilbert space by rays, an equivalence class of vectors that differ by the multiplication of a nonzero complex scalar.
 Vectors that only vary by a global phase characterize the same quantum state.

-\paragraph{Dirac Notation} The Dirac notation is typically used to work with the linear algebra of a complex vector space, known as the Hilbert space, required by quantum mechanics~\cite{diracNewNotationQuantum1939}.
-Quantum states are complex vectors denoted as kets $\ket{\phi}$ and defined up to a complex phase as a normalized Hilbert space vector.
-A bra $\bra{\psi}$ is defined as the Hermitian conjugate of a ket $\ket{\psi}$, such that $\bra{\psi} = \left(\ket{\psi}\right)^{\dagger}$ is the Hermitian conjugate, in finite dimensions the conjugate transpose, of a ket $\ket{\psi}$ indicated by the dagger $\dagger$.
-The inner product $\braket{\phi}{\psi}$ gives the probability amplitude of a quantum system that originates in $\ket{\psi}$ is in state $\ket{\phi}$ upon measurement.
+The \emph{Dirac notation} is a widely used description for the linear algebra of complex vector spaces, such as Hilbert spaces, encountered in quantum mechanics~\cite{diracNewNotationQuantum1939}.
+In the Dirac notation, a quantum state is named ket $\ket{\phi}$ and defined up to a complex phase as a normalized Hilbert space vector.
+A bra $\bra{\psi}$ is defined as the Hermitian conjugate of a ket $\ket{\psi}$, such that $\bra{\psi} = \left(\ket{\psi}\right)^{\dagger}$.
+For Hilbert spaces of finite dimensions, this corresponds to the conjugate transpose of a ket vector.
+The inner product $\braket{\phi}{\psi}$ gives the probability amplitude of a quantum system that originates in $\ket{\psi}$ can be found in state $\ket{\phi}$ upon measurement.
 The Born rule states that the probability to obtain outcome $\ket{\phi}$ when measuring state $\ket{\psi}$ is given by $|\braket{\phi}{\psi}|^2$~\cite{born1926quantenmechanik}.
-All states throughout this survey are assumed to be normalized vectors ($\braket{\phi}{\phi} = 1$) to ensure that the total probability from measurement outcomes equals one.
+All states throughout this section are assumed to be normalized vectors ($\braket{\phi}{\phi} = 1$) to ensure that the total probability from measurement outcomes equals one.

-\paragraph{Fundamentals} A key concept in quantum mechanics is \textit{superposition}.
+A key concept in quantum mechanics is \emph{superposition}.
 It signifies that a quantum state can be expressed as a linear combination of basis states with coefficients being complex valued probability amplitudes.
-If $\ket{\phi}$ and $\ket{\psi}$ form an orthonormal basis, then $\abs{\alpha}^{2}$ and $\abs{\beta}^{2}$ are the probabilities that the state $\ket{\Psi}$ is in $\ket{\phi}$ or $\ket{\psi}$~\cite{griffithsIntroductionQuantumMechanics2005}. \\
+If $\ket{\phi}$ and $\ket{\psi}$ form an orthonormal basis, then $\abs{\alpha}^{2}$ and $\abs{\beta}^{2}$ are the probabilities to obtain the states $\ket{\phi}$ and $\ket{\psi}$ when measuring $\ket{\Psi}$. \\